blynkkk/blueprints/WioTerminal Edgent/README.md

 ## 4. Try It Out!
 1. You should be able to see real time data displayed on mobile and web dashboard Gauges
-2. In a few minutes the historical data should appear on the Charts
+2. In a few minutes the historical data should appear on the Chart

 **Not working?**
 1. Reboot the device and check if the data appears on the dashboard